hyperledger/indy-plenum/docs/source/message_requests.md

 ###ViewChange messages

-Loose a NewView message from primary.
-It is necessary to finish a view change.
+Lost NewView message will prevent view change from finishing successfully.
 A node requests NewView messages from all nodes in NEW_VIEW_TIMEOUT after a view change started.
-- If an answer is received from a primary is received the node uses them and finishes the view change.
+- If an answer is received from expected primary node uses it and finishes the view change.
-- Else it uses a quorum (f+1) of NewView responses from other nodes, finishes the view change and starts catchup.
+- Otherwise it uses a quorum (f+1) of NewView responses from other nodes, finishes the view change and starts catchup.

-Loose a ViewChange message from primary.
-It is necessary to finish a view change.
+Lost ViewChange message can prevent view change from finishing successfully.
 A node requests missing ViewChange messages from all nodes after receiving a NewView message.
 - If an answer is received from an owner of requested ViewChange the node uses it and finishes the view change.
-- Else it uses a quorum (f+1) of ViewChange responses from other nodes and finishes the view change.
+- Otherwise it uses a quorum (f+1) of ViewChange responses from other nodes and finishes the view change.